'data.frame': 481 obs. of 25 variables:

 Explicit parameter model building

 Now build models using log transformed carbon stock data.
-We need to specify that sample_ID is a random effect because of the multiple samples at one location. lower_depth will be a random slope to adjust model based on how it is affected by depth.
+We need to specify that sample_ID is a random effect because of the multiple samples at one location. depth can be a random slope to adjust model based on how it is affected by depth.
 We could use a Generalized Linear Model or a Generalized Linear Mixed Model here too but they often fail to converge.
-We will model with the log-transformed soil carbon stocks in the linear mixed model
+I am starting with the log-transformed linear mixed model first to test the hypotheses

 # Full model with hypothesized parameters